trupti1605/Breast-cancer-dataset-classification-/README.md

 # Breast-cancer-dataset-classification-
+### Introduction :-

 The objective of the project was to build various models and compare their prediction performance based on accuracy.

-Built models trained on
+- Built models trained on
   1)Logistic regression

   2)SVM

   3)KNN

   4)Random forest.

-Data visualization is done by
+- Data visualization is done by

   1)Count plot

   2)Histogram

   3)Heatmap

   4)PaIn plot

   5)Boxplot

   6)Scatter plot

-By comparing the prediction accuracy of these models, it was found that model trained on logistic regression and SVM performed the best in classifying the dataset.
+- By comparing the prediction accuracy of these models, it was found that model trained on logistic regression and SVM performed the best in classifying the dataset.

-Tools used: Jupyter notebook
+- Tools used: Jupyter notebook

-Language: Python 3
+- Language: Python 3

-The dataset was imported from the scikit-learn package.
+- The dataset was imported from the scikit-learn package.